Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 In this section, you will learn how to do the following:

 - Get the required GigaSpaces Helm charts
-- How to start a data grid in Kubernetes
+- Start a data grid in Kubernetes
-- How to monitor your data gris using Kubernetes tools
+- Monitor your data gris using Kubernetes tools
-- How to delete your data grid
+- Delete your data grid

 ## Accessing the GigaSpaces Helm Charts

+Helm supports installing charts in [a number of ways](https://docs.helm.sh/helm/#helm-install).
+A Helm chart can be used in a variety of formats and locations; packaged, unpackaged, accessed via a remote URL or even in a chart repository.
 The `xap` and `insightedge` Helm charts are published in the GigaSpaces Helm chart repository at `https://resources.gigaspaces.com/helm-charts`.

 There are multiple ways to access these charts in order to install a GigaSpaces product in Kubernetes:

 - Install a chart directly from the repo
 - Add the GigaSpaces Helm chart repo to the Helm repo list
-- Unpack the required Helm chart in a local folder
+- Unpack the required Helm chart(s) in a local folder

 ### Adding a Helm Chart to the Repo List